QI-CSHL/QuantLabs2025/_sources/Lab05_3D_Image_Analysis.md

   2D slides and merging them into a consensus 3D segmentation.
 Interesting!
 Let's try!
   In tomorrow's deep learing lab, we will use cellpose more extensively, including fine-tuning a model to work better on our data.
 But for today, we will just use the default model.

 - Cellpose is a python based program.
-We will use python and conda more tomorrow, but for now we have installed cellpose for you.
+We will use python and conda more tomorrow, but for now we have installed cellpose for you using the miniforge open-source python package manager.

-- Open a Anaconda prompt by going to the search bar in windows and typing `miniforge`.
+- Open a terminal by going to the search bar in windows and typing `miniforge`.
 Select the option `miniforge prompt`, and a black terminal window should appear.
 - In miniforge, cellpose lives in it's own space, called an environment.
 You can activate the CellPose environment by typing `conda activate cellpose`.
 Once this happens, the text of the terminal prompt should say something like `(cellpose)`.